TZstatsADS/Spring2019-Proj2-grp13/README.md

 	+ Zhang, Yue yz3383@columbia.edu
 	+ Chen, Xishi xc2455@columbia.edu

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++ **Contribution statement**:
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+Yue Zhang mainly focus on accident panel, including accident data preprocseeing and explorative data analysis of accident data.

 **Demonstration**: